 Every option so far has featured a USB-C to USB-C connection.
 AmazonBasics is ready for those who don’t have a USB-C charging brick by offering a USB-A to USB-C double-braided cable.
 It’s available in one-foot and three-foot lengths, and the cable comes in four different colors.
 AmazonBasics’ USB-A to USB-C charger matches the 10Gbps transfer speed as well as the three amp charging.

 Learn more: Even more fast charging cables worth considering

 The best portable solar charging accessories

 If you’re going on a hike or a long camping trip, you might want to invest in a solar charger.
 Granted, camping and hiking are ways to connect with nature and take a break from electronics.
-But it’s definitely nice to have the option if you want to use GPS tracking, and especially if something bad happens.
-There are a few things to know before buying a portable solar charger though.
+But it’s definitely nice to have the option if you want to use GPS tracking, especially if something bad happens.
+There are a few things to know before buying a portable solar charger, though.

 The pros and cons of using solar phone chargers

 The biggest advantage of using a solar charger is also the most obvious.
 As long as it’s a bright day outside, you have a power source at the ready.
 Solar power is also environmental-friendly and an ever-present renewable source of energy.
 Finally, solar energy is free, and your only investment is the initial cost of the charger itself.

 All that sounds fantastic, but there are many reasons solar phone chargers aren’t mainstream and are mainly niche products intended for the outdoorsman.
 Its advantage also works as a con in certain situations.
 A solar charger needs light to work.
 While the efficiency of solar panels has increased a lot over the last decade or so, you might see a reduced output on cloudy days, and it won’t work at all at night.